blessinvarkey/musings/posts/Scrum/15-07-2021-user-stories-and-story-points.md

 - As a non-premium user, I can cancel 24 hours before the trip.
 - As a frequent flyer, I want to rebook a past trip so that I can save time booking trips I take often

-Visit this [link](https://www.mountaingoatsoftware.com/uploads/documents/example-user-stories.pdf) to view more than 200 examples of user stories!

 Here's a sample by [productplan.com](https://www.productplan.com)

 <img src = "https://www.productplan.com/uploads/2019/01/user-story-1024x536.png" width= 600>

-### Q2.
+### Q3.
 How many user stories should be selected per sprint?

 - 5 to 15 user stories for a 2-4 week sprint can be seen as a general trend, provided no user story takes more than 3 days. [[3](https://www.leadingagile.com/2015/05/how-many-user-stories-per-sprint-rules-of-thumb/)]
 - From Mike Cohn's blog: _"One possible solution to this common problem is that these teams are doing too many product backlog items per sprint.
 Based on data I analyzed on successfully finished sprints, I determined that a team should average around 1 to 1-1/2 user stories (product backlog items of any sort, really) per person per sprint.
 So, a six-person team should get somewhere around 6-9 user stories done per sprint."_ [[4](https://www.mountaingoatsoftware.com/blog/should-the-daily-standup-be-person-by-person-or-story-by-story)]

-### Q3.
+### Q4.
 How do we calculate the story points?

 Story points are the estimates of effort as influenced by the amount of work, complexity, risk and uncertainity.
 Estimating the story point in a new project while implementing a scrum/agile methodology can be challenging.
 Story points are intended to make estimating easier by comparing the effort it will take for one user story, relative to the other user stories in the product backlog.